 When things start piling up and mental health is beginning to suffer, the last thing someone might want to do is head into work for a busy, 10-hour shift.

-A simple solution to this is to use scheduling software that enables staff to organise cover or shift swaps with other members of the team instead of leaving this task to their manager.
+A simple solution to this is to use employee scheduling software that allows staff to organise cover or shift swaps with other members of the team instead of leaving this task to their manager.

-Platforms like RotaCloud let staff propose swaps with eligible (i.e. those who aren't already working, and who are qualified to work the role) team members via the employee mobile app, before sending this proposal to their manager to approve or deny with the push of a button.
+Workforce management and rota planning tools like RotaCloud allow staff to propose swaps with eligible (i.e. those who aren't already working, and who are qualified to work the role) team members via the employee mobile app, before sending this proposal to their manager to approve or deny with the push of a button.

-Not only does this save managers the hassle of filling gaps in the rota, but it gives staff a much greater feeling of control over their work lives — and eliminates the feelings of guilt that can sometimes come about when calling in sick or telling their employer that they don’t feel up to working.
+It improves both your rotas and mental health in the workplace.
+Not only does this save you the hassle of filling gaps in the rota, but it gives staff a much greater feeling of control over their work lives — and eliminates the feelings of guilt that can sometimes come about when calling in sick or telling their employer that they don’t feel up to working.

 Give your staff the tools they need